 - WRIT X415 - International Reporting (Su) 4 units** Study abroad

-Advisory Board members: Jerry Roberts, Cissy Ross, Patricia Stark, and Nomi Morris.
+Advisory Board members: Jerry Roberts, Cissy Ross, Patricia Stark, Nomi Morris, Madeleine Sorapure, and Henry Dubroff.

 Students are required to complete 12 units of regular-session WRIT courses and 2-3 X400-level courses that teach professional skills in photojournalism, data-driven journalism, the business of journalism, and international reporting.

 To be eligible for the professional certificate, students must:

 - Complete a minimum of 18 units from the above program schedule